marcel-maqsood/Mezzio-Middleware-FormHandler/README.md

     ```php
     'adapters' => null,
     ```
-    If you define ```'adapter' => null```, our FormHandler will pass the validated form onto the next Handler in your route, which can then perform its own magic on it.
+    If you define ```'adapters' => null```, our FormHandler will pass the validated form onto the next Handler in your route, which can then perform its own magic on it.

 ### The Local-Adapters ###